cloud-gov/common-pipelines/container/README.md

 Note that `vars.yml` cannot be empty; it must include maps, even empty ones, for every parameter specified in the pipeline, or the `set-self` job will fail because it cannot find the vars.

 Since the vars file is in a GitHub repository, it cannot contain sensitive params.
 Storing the vars in CredHub would be better but is not currently possible; see "Design choices" below.

+### Configuring External Repositories

+In some cases external repositories may not work out-of-the-box with our base hardened image.
+The following methods can be used to address these cases:

+1. Add a Dockerfile to the `common-pipelines` repository under `dockerfiles/<your-repo-name>`.
+   * Copy over the contents of the external repo's Dockerfile and modify it so that it builds with our base hardened image.
+   * Set the Dockerfile location in the relevant sections of the `vars.yml` file.
+2. Fork the external repository to the cloud.gov organization.
+   * Modify the Dockerfile and any other configuration files as necessary.
+   * Proceed as you would for an internal repository.

+Adding a Dockerfile to the `common-pipelines` repo is preferred over forking a repo when possible, as this adds less maintenance burden.

 ## Troubleshooting